cloverstudio/Spika3/monitoring/MONITORING.md

 Node exporter is a Prometheus exporter for hardware and OS metrics exposed by *NIX kernels, written in Go with pluggable metric collectors.
 It runs on Linux, macOS, Windows, and several other operating systems.
 It tracks CPU, memory, disk and network usage.

 Run `install_node_exporter.sh` to install node exporter on all servers you want to track.

+### promtail

+Promtail is an agent which ships the contents of local logs to a private Loki instance or Grafana Cloud.
+It is usually deployed to every machine that has applications needed to be monitored.

+Run `install_promtail.sh` to install promtail on all servers you want to track.